AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

    ![](assets/image2016-11-29-10-3a52-3a51.png)

-1. If prompted, click **Ok** to accept the Marketo app installation into Facebook.
+1. If prompted, click **OK** to accept the Marketo app installation into Facebook.

    ![](assets/image2016-11-29-10-3a56-3a3.png)